Artur Siemaszko

-Artur Siemaszko (born 6 January 1997) is a Polish professional footballer who plays as a forward for Puszcza Niepołomice, on loan from Arka Gdynia.
+Artur Siemaszko (born 6 January 1997) is a Polish professional footballer who plays as a forward for II liga club Olimpia Grudziądz.

 Career

 On 17 June 2019, Siemaszko returned to Stomil Olsztyn on a permanent transfer.

 On 31 July 2020, he signed a three-year contract with Arka Gdynia.
 On 30 June 2022, he was sent out on a one-year loan to Puszcza Niepołomice.
+On 8 July 2023, after earning promotion to Ekstraklasa with Puszcza, Siemaszko joined the team on a permanent basis until June 2025.

+On 7 October 2025, Siemaszko joined II liga club Olimpia Grudziądz on a two-year deal.